Blog Post Thumbnail

 Once you start shaping your plan, clear communication is everything.
 You need to be transparent about the new rules and expectations, and more importantly, the why behind them.
 Be empathetic and acknowledge that different people will have different needs.
 Use the tools your team already uses every day to share updates and answer questions.
 For example, having dedicated RTO channels within your company’s Slack or Teams environment makes it easy for everyone to stay informed without having to learn a new platform.
 This keeps the conversation flowing and shows you’re committed to transparency.

-Define Health and Safety Measures
+Put Health and Safety at the Forefront

 The workplace has changed, and so have expectations around health and safety.
 Your RTO plan must clearly outline the steps you’re taking to create a safe environment.
 This includes everything from enhanced cleaning protocols to guidelines for social distancing.
 You can use tools like a hot desk booking system to manage office capacity and ensure employees have the space they need to work comfortably.
 Clearly communicating these measures will reassure your team that their well-being is your top priority, making them feel more confident about coming back to the office.